 Whether you use color coding or symbols, it must make sense to you.
 If you saw some idea that looks “nice,” make sure it matches your personality type before giving it a try.
 It may save you some headaches along the way.

 It’s not because you have the best planning platform in the world at the reach of your hands that you’re going to become a David Allen.

 Once you have the tools in place, you’ll have to get the work done, day in, day out.

 Do you remember that fitness equipment and those DVDs you bought when you wanted to lose some weight at home?
 Just by looking at them or hanging your clothes on them, did your body change?
 Did you achieve the results you wanted?
-Well… The same goes about planning.
+Well… The same goes for planning.

 How to solve your planning block

-Each single person is different.
+Every single person is different.

 … a method is, it might not be the best option for you.